CadenzaProject/cadenzaproject.github.io/docs/clip1/data_baseline/clip1_baseline.md

     <div>Figure 1.
 Framework of SA-STOI computation (Figure 6 in [1])</div>
 </div>

 ### A1.
-Differences Baseline inplemenattion v/s original SA-STOI
+Differences Baseline implementation v/s original SA-STOI
 1. The original SA-STOI model is based on a U-NET music source separation model (MSS) and MATLAB functions to compute the vocal features.
 For our baseline, we replaced the U-NET MSS for the HDemucs model which reported higher performance in MUSDB-18 benchmark.
 The model was ported to Python using the functions available to compute the same features as the original SA-STOI.